 The principles described in the section on the investment strategy apply to the entire securities holdings.
-Raiffeisen Health and Wellbeing ESG Equities is an equity fund whose investment objective is long-term capital growth subject to higher risks.
+Raiffeisen-GlobalDividend-ESG-Equities is an equity fund whose investment objective is long-term capital growth subject to higher risks.
 The fund promotes environmental/social characteristics and while it does not have as its objective a sustainable investment, it will have a minimum proportion of 51% of (non Taxonomy-aligned) sustainable investments with environmental/social objectives.
-It exclusively invests in individual securities (i.e., not including units in investment funds, derivative instruments and sight deposits or deposits at notice) and/or money market instruments whose issuers have been classified as sustainable on the basis of ESG (environmental, social, governance) criteria.
-To this end, at least 51% of the fund assets are invested in equities or equity-equivalent securities issued by companies which develop, manufacture or sell products or services related to healthcare (incl. medicine, pharmaceutics and biotechnology) or products or services which promote people's physical, mental or social wellbeing.
+It invests exclusively in individual securities and/or money market instruments whose issuers have been classified as sustainable on the basis of ESG (environmental, social, governance) criteria.
+To this end, the investment fund invests at least 51% of the fund assets in equities or equityequivalent securities, focusing on equities with high dividend prospects.
 The fund may also invest in other securities, in bonds and money market instruments issued by sovereigns, supranational issuers and/or companies etc., in units in investment funds and in sight deposits and deposits at notice.
 The investment in individual securities excludes all investments in companies in the arms industry or in companies which substantially violate labor and human rights, or which generate their income from the production or mining of coal, or a substantial amount of their income from the processing or use of coal or other coal-related services.
 Furthermore, companies are excluded that manufacture significant components relating to the field of "banned" weapons (e.g., cluster munitions, chemical weapons, landmines), or whose corporate governance fails to meet a certain level of quality.
 Derivative instruments that may enable or support speculative deals with food commodities are also excluded from purchase.